-Since 80% of the traced traffic volume are HTTP-connections we concentrate in the following on results of HTTP-connections.

-The user activity alters in dependence of the daytime and the tariff structure of the German Telekom AG.
+Since 80% of the traced traffic volume of dial-in modems are HTTP-connections we concentrate in the following on characteristics of HTTP-connections.As shown in Figure 2 the user activity changes in dependence of the daytime and the tariff structure of the German Telekom AG.
 Figure 7 depicts the TCP-connection data rate in upstream (left side) and downstream (right side) direction.
-The largest data rate is obtained between midnight and 8 a.m.
-During the business hours and the period of maximum user activity, the obtained data rate keeps constant, while the backbone load of the bearer DFN network [11] weakens.
-Nevertheless, the modem speed is also reflected in the obtained data rate.
+The largest data rate for dial-in modems is obtained between midnight and 8 a.m, while the data rate of ADSL connections is reduced only during the local business hours.
+For dial-in modems, the obtained data rate does not increase during the maximum activity period, even when the backbone load of the bearer DFN network [13] decreases in the evening.
+Nevertheless, the modem speed is reflected in the obtained data rate, but the gain for ADSL modems is less than expected by the 2.5 Mbps downstream rate.
 Further discrimination of the connection destinations in conjunction with a data rate analysis could give valuable hints for network bottleneck detection.